QIMA-Marketing/jsonc-syntax-check/README.md

 This Action tests the validity of jsonc (ie. JSON - Comments) files.

-It does this by running a Perl script inside of a Docker container.
+It does this by running a Perl script inside a Docker container.

 Table of Contents